oasis-tcs/openc2-usecases/SBOM-PoC/NSAGoals.md

 ### 2.5-Open Cybersecurity Alliance Goals & Objectives
 decide if should delete this section or fill in. feel free to crib from sFractal

+### 2.6-SCAP Goals & Objectives
+Develop OpenC2 profiles to support interactions within the [SCAPv2](https://csrc.nist.gov/projects/security-content-automation-protocol-v2/)
+[Data Collection Architecture](../DoD/07-scap/scap-v2-data-collection-architecture.md).
+The architecture has two main use cases:

+* Point-in-time Information Collection
+* Ongoing Monitoring Against a Baseline

+An initial PoC could demonstrate an Application collecting SBoM information from a Manager or Repository using OpenC2.

 ## 3-NSA Contributions to PoC
 fill in